cafltar/LTAR_Phenolog_Initiative_EC_Processing/README.md

 ## Introduction

 This repo contains the code used to process the eddy covariance data acquired for hte LTAR-Network synthesis around the PhenoCam and EC data sets for 2017-2018 timeframe.
 A brief description of each script is below.
+All scripts written in Python V3.

 ## Script Summaries

+### JORN_Combine

+This script combines the data from the different NEON datastreams after the required columns have been pulled using the LTAR_NEON_Data_Extraction and NEON_Extra_Data_Pull scripts.

+### UCB_Format

+Forms the time information for the UCB site data into a quasi-ISO8601 format for use within Python.

+### Reddy_Format

+Function to format data to match with the input format needed for REddyProc R code.

+### NEON_Extra_Data_Pull

+Script to concat data from multiple sets of NEON *.csv files and truncate columns to specified headers; precursor to JORN_Combine.

-### File Listings
+### LTAR_NEON_Data_Extraction

-The data listed here are *not* gap-filled, see the header for gap-filled data below for the location of the gap-filled data.

-## AmeriFlux Data

-Data submitted to AmeriFlux are housed in a separate folder with its own read-me file.
-Those data follow a different and specific format for their submission to AmierFlux.

-## Raw Data Locations

-The raw data are housed in the Google Drive and are managed by the data manager.
+Script to extra specific data from the *.h5 flux data files downloaded from the NEON Data Portal.

 ## Contacts